 The iridescent eye of the pendant is mother of pearl featuring a glorious lapis lazuli iris.
-(Please note that the image featured illustrates a black onyx pupil).
 This is surrounded by round brilliant cut diamonds and crowned with nine baguette diamond lashes.
 All set in 14ct white gold.
 The chain is discreetly soldered to the outer lashes, ensuring that the pendant is always visible, and that the clasp never rotates to the front.

 An opaque stone prized for its intense ultra marine colour, lapis lazuli is one of the earliest known traded gems, and was known to have been traded as early as the second half of the 4th millennium BC… It features in some of the world’s most treasured relics, such as the magnificent mask of King Tutankhamun.
 Good quality lapis often contains tiny specks of brassy pyrite (fools gold).
 These little specks make lapis lazuli especially suitable for setting in yellow gold.
 Provided that they are not too prominent, these specks add texture and are valued as a sign that the stone is genuine.

 The colour is so unusual, that lapis was ground to create pigment for paints, and during the Renaissance, this colour was often reserved for religious works due to its extreme cost.
 The mineral’s name is derived from the Persian word lazhward, meaning blue.
 Lapis has often been worn in the belief that it will protect the wearer from evil, hence its ubiquitous presence in the “evil eye”.